mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 Box-plots are also great for visualizing continuous variables across the levels of a categorical variable.
 For example, we have the `Balance` dataset with `value`s of European Union countries budget surplus.
+We can add the categorical variable to the `y` axis to view one box-plot per level of `country`.

 ``` r
 # the data